The Stewart R. Mott Foundation supports organizations active in the following program areas:

 · Civil Rights and Civil Liberties.

 Grants are usually awarded for general support of the organization.
-With very few exceptions, the Foundation funds organizations that have a national focus in the United States with grants of usually $5,000 - $10,000.
-The Foundation's giving is almost entirely renewal grants to it's existing grantees and because the Foundation favors loyalty to its current grantees, it is unable to assist most applicants.
+With very few exceptions, the Foundation funds organizations that have a national focus in the United States with grants of $5,000 - $10,000.
+As the Foundation is currently in "spend down mode," giving is almost entirely renewal grants to existing grantees.
 Although requests are accepted from first-time grant-seekers, the number of new projects supported each year is extremely limited.

 Grants are not given to local or regional grassroots efforts, service providers, individuals, conferences, media/arts projects, research-oriented organizations, or exchange programs.